Mishake Muyongo: Caprivi Secession and Exile

 Namibian military escort through the Caprivi Strip.

 After Namibia's independence, tensions arose concerning the political future of the Caprivi region.
 Many leaders from the Mafwe and Masubia ethnic groups, including Muyongo, felt that the region's interests were not adequately represented in the newly independent Namibia.
 The Caprivi strip has a complex history of territorial exchanges; it was acquired by Germany from Britain through the Heligoland-Zanzibar Treaty of 1890 to provide access to the Zambezi River.
 It later became part of South West Africa under South African mandate after World War I. This historical context contributed to the perception among some leaders that the Caprivi strip was not originally part of South West Africa and, therefore, should not be part of Namibia.
 Some sources suggest that during the 1964 merger of SWAPO and CANU, there was an understanding that the Caprivi region would be granted self-governance upon Namibia's independence.
 This sense of alienation contributed to a broader sentiment of secessionism in the region, which culminated in the Caprivi Liberation Army (CLA) uprising in 1998.

-On 2 August 1999, the CLA attacked several government institutions in Katima Mulilo, including a army base, police station, a border post, a state-run radio station (of the Namibian Broadcasting Corporation) and the Katima Mulilo Airport.
+On 2 August 1999, the CLA attacked several government institutions in Katima Mulilo, including an army base, police station, a border post, a state-run radio station (of the Namibian Broadcasting Corporation) and the Katima Mulilo Airport.
 In the fighting that followed between the CLA and the Namibia Defense Force, 14 people were killed, including some civilians caught in the crossfire.
 A state of emergency was declared in the region leading to widespread arrests of suspected CLA supporters.
 Many Caprivians, including former Caprivi Region Governor John Mabuku, fled to Botswana during this time.

 In the aftermath of the failed secessionist attempt, Muyongo fled to Denmark via Botswana with other leaders from the Caprivi region, including Chief Boniface Bebi Mamili.
 The Namibian government sought their extradition, but Muyongo and Bebi found asylum in Denmark and escaped the Caprivi treason trial in Namibia.
 Muyongo was eventually replaced as president of the DTA by Katuutire Kaura, who publicly called for his return and prosecution.
 Despite living in exile, Muyongo remained an outspoken critic of the Namibian government and consistently advocated for the rights and self-determination of the Caprivi people.